Skip to content

 2. Potential for surgery with curative intent.
 Local surgery for symptomatic relief permitted as long as target lesion unaffected.

-3. Surgery within 12 weeks of enrolment.
-Surgery for removal of superficial skin lesions, laser eye surgery, or cataract surgery is permitted.
+3. Major surgery within 12 weeks of enrolment.
+Minor surgeries such as removal of superficial skin lesions, laser eye surgery, cataract surgery, laparoscopic procedures and other procedures that are minimally invasive are permitted at the Investigator's discretion.

 4. Liver embolization \[transcatheter arterial embolization (TAE), TACE, or TARE\] within 4 weeks of enrolment.